OXID-eSales/github-actions/README.md

 These actions execute various tests on the previously installed shops

 ### phpunit
-Executes phpunit tests in a running container
+Executes phpunit tests in a running container and uploads the logs as artefacts.

 #### Inputs:
 **container:** *not required*, *default:*  php